creativenucleus/jamuary-2025-www/content/blog/3-aliases.md

 I'm very terse with `S` and `C` because I use sin and cos a heck of a lot. `ABS` and `ATAN` are in full rather than either as `A` because I don't want to mix them up.

 You'll notice they're all uppercase and prefixed with keyword `local`.
-The former is a personal style choice (as explained previously); the local thing isn't so necessary here, but it does make them run a tiny bit faster.
-We might be calling these lots of times within loops, so there's some justfication for that.
+The former is a personal style choice (as explained previously); the local thing isn't so necessary here, but it does make them run a tiny bit faster, so I've gotten used to doing that in demos where they might be being called lots of times within loops, and I've carried that habit over.